Ancient Rome: Severan dynasty

 His sons Caracalla and Geta were made emperors.
 Caracalla had his brother, a youth, assassinated in his mother's arms, and may have murdered 20,000 of Geta's followers.
 Like his father, Caracalla was warlike.
 He continued Severus' policy and gained respect from the legions.
 Knowing that the citizens of Alexandria disliked him and were denigrating his character, Caracalla served a banquet for its notable citizens, after which his soldiers killed all the guests.
 From the security of the temple of Sarapis, he then directed an indiscriminate slaughter of Alexandria's people.
 In 212, he issued the Edict of Caracalla, giving full Roman citizenship to all free men living in the Empire, with the exception of the dediticii, people who had become subject to Rome through surrender in war, and freed slaves.
+(Note: "I grant to all the inhabitants of the Empire the Roman citizenship and no one remains outside a civitas, with the exception of the dediticii".)

 Mary Beard points to the edict as a fundamental turning point, after which Rome was "effectively a new state masquerading under an old name".

 Macrinus conspired to have Caracalla assassinated by one of his soldiers during a pilgrimage to the Temple of the Moon in Carrhae, in 217 AD.
 Macrinus assumed power, but soon removed himself from Rome to the east and Antioch.
 His brief reign ended in 218, when the youngster Bassianus, high priest of the temple of the Sun at Emesa, and supposedly illegitimate son of Caracalla, was declared Emperor by the disaffected soldiers of Macrinus.
 He adopted the name of Antoninus but history has named him after his Sun god Elagabalus, represented on Earth in the form of a large black stone.
 An incompetent and lascivious ruler, Elagabalus adopted his cousin Severus Alexander, as Caesar, but subsequently grew jealous and attempted to assassinate him.
 However, the Praetorian guard preferred Alexander, murdered Elagabalus, dragged his mutilated corpse through the streets of Rome, and threw it into the Tiber.
 Severus Alexander then succeeded him.
 Alexander waged war against many foes, including the revitalised Persia and also the Germanic peoples, who invaded Gaul.
 His losses generated dissatisfaction among his soldiers, and some of them murdered him during his Germanic campaign in 235 AD.